VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Introduction

-As with other vision-language models (e.g., CLIP~\citep{clip}), VLODs—despite strong ZS capability—exhibit performance degradation under distribution shift between pretraining and test domains~\citep{tpt}.
-Fine-tuning VLODs with millions of parameters on a large-scale dataset is computationally expensive and often compromises ZS performance.
-We therefore study test-time adaptation (TTA) for VLODs, where the model is adapted on-the-fly during inference using only unlabeled target data while preserving ZS capability.
+Despite their strong ZS capability, VLODs remain sensitive to distribution shift at test time~\cite{tpt}.
+Although source-free domain adaptation~\cite{sfda1,sfda2} can mitigate this issue, it typically assumes access to pre-collected target-domain data and offline adaptation.
+These assumptions are often impractical in deployment settings, where the test environment changes over time and adaptation must be performed at inference.
+This motivates test-time adaptation (TTA) for VLODs, which adapts the model online during deployment using only unlabeled test data.

+The only prior TTA method specialized for VLODs, TTAOD-F~\cite{ttaod-f}, adopts a multimodal, prompt-based mean-teacher framework with joint text- and visual-prompt tuning, along with memory-enhanced pseudo-labeling.
+While effective, its teacher-based design introduces substantial computational overhead at test time due to extra model components and auxiliary feature processing.
+Moreover, it is tailored to transformer-based detectors and does not readily extend to CNN-based VLODs such as YOLO-World.
+This highlights the need for an efficient TTA framework for VLODs that avoids teacher-based adaptation and extends beyond transformer-based detectors.

-Although no TTA method currently exists for VLODs, several approaches have been proposed for vision–language models (VLMs) in classification.
-They typically minimize marginal predictive entropy over augmented views~\citep{tpt}.
-While standard entropy minimization represents a good baseline, it has two limitations for OD: (i) it amplifies confirmation bias by sharpening the highest class score, producing overconfident mislocalized proposals~\citep{frustrating_easy}, and (ii) it ignores proposal structure, assigning the same weight to isolated or cross-instance boxes as to overlapping, mutually consistent clusters.
-As illustrated in \Cref{fig:intro_ent}, standard entropy minimization increases the scores equally for both \emph{person} and \emph{dog} classes without regard to spatial coherence, leading to a dog false positive.
+In parallel, TTA methods for vision-language classification often rely on entropy minimization over augmented views~\cite{tpt,swapprompt}.
+While entropy minimization offers a lower-overhead alternative to teacher-based approaches, it has two key limitations for ODs.
+First, it amplifies confirmation bias by sharpening the highest class score, which can make mislocalized proposals overly confident~\cite{frustrating_easy}.
+Second, it ignores proposal structure and assigns the same weight to isolated or cross-instance boxes as to spatially consistent overlapping proposal clusters.
+As illustrated in \Cref{fig:intro_ent}, standard entropy minimization can increase the scores of both \emph{person} and \emph{dog} predictions without considering spatial coherence, leading to a false-positive dog detection.

-Another common strategy to improve VLM robustness is prompt ensembling: averaging multiple prompt templates per class~\citep{clip}.
-However, for VLODs, we empirically find that prompt averaging yields marginal gains and, in some cases, degrades performance.
-As shown in \Cref{fig:intro_prompt}, prompt averaging reduces the class score for the person below the detection threshold, resulting in a missed detection.
+Beyond model adaptation, prompt ensembling is a common strategy for improving the robustness of vision-language models (VLMs), typically by averaging multiple prompt templates per class~\cite{clip}.
+However, for VLODs, prompt averaging provides only marginal gains and can even degrade performance, as shown in \Cref{sec:ablation}.
+As shown in \Cref{fig:intro_prompt}, prompt averaging reduces the \emph{person} score below the detection threshold, resulting in a missed detection.